Time to Homeschool

 We have frequently taken both routes in our homeschool.

-Take some time to really sit down and think about each of your children individually and assess their specific needs.
+Take some time to sit down and think hard about their specific needs, learning styles, and struggles.

 Are they not challenged enough and need to go up a level in their language arts course?
 Or are they struggling to keep up and need a slower-paced homeschool schedule?